FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 - The ins and outs of the WP admin area
 - How to install plugins and themes
 - The basic anatomy of a WordPress theme

+???

+#### Review Activity
+Before end of day standup (after lab time), in groups of 3 - 4 take the components

 ---
 template: inverse